iam-narasimhasai/Learning-Terraform/README.md

 terraform fmt   -   command is to automatically format and style your Terraform configuration files

+terraform taint  -  command used to mark a resource as tainted.
+When a resource is marked as tainted,
+                    Terraform will destroy it and recreate it during the next apply

+terraform taint aws_instance.example_instance

 terraform.tfvars   - for variables

 custom var file - terraform plan -var-file=npr.tfvars